oxfordfun/speciation/README.md

 3. low (avium) - Sample is a mixture of reads with different S classifications: both M. avium (c.
 20%) and M. tuberculosis (c.
 8%).
 * Warnings raised: sample is mixed-mycobacterial; sample contains reads from multiple species.
 * Failure at Kraken: no.
-* Call Mykrobe: yes.
+* Call Mykrobe: no.

 4. mixed - Sample is M. tuberculosis contaminated with c.
 30% Paenibacillus glucanolyticus.
 * Warnings raised: sample contains reads from multiple species; top family classification is mycobacterial but this is not consistent with top genus or species classifications.
 * Failure at Kraken: no.
-* Call Mykrobe: yes.
+* Call Mykrobe: no.

 5. abscessus - Sample is a single isolate of Mycobacteroides abscessus.
 * Warnings raised: no species complex classifications meet thresholds of > 10,000 reads and > 1% of total reads (note that this warning can be ignored: there is no associated G1 clade for Mycobacteroides abscessus).